 &lt;sup>6 The text of the following ten principles and their guidelines in the further text is an integral part of the adopted Principles and Guidelines at the 2020 Rome ministerial conference.
-However, the text of the indicators and explanatory descriptors is new and is proposed by the BFUG Working Group on Social Dimension, in line with the Terms of Reference 2021-2024 for the BFUG Working Group on Social Dimension.
+However, the text of the indicators is new and is proposed by the BFUG Working Group on Social Dimension, in line with the Terms of Reference 2021-2024 for the BFUG Working Group on Social Dimension.

-&lt;sup>7 This citation refers to the publication: European Commission/EACEA/Eurydice.
+&lt;sup>7 This citation referes to the publication: European Commission/EACEA/Eurydice.
 (2022).
 Towards equity and inclusion in higher education in Europe.
 Eurydice report.
 Luxembourg: Publications Office of the European Union.

-vulnerable students and creates an inclusive environment in higher education.
-It is important to incentivize and to develop a legal framework that encourages higher education institutions to have an inclusive student admission policy, so that the student body is reflective of the diversity in society.
+• Public authority incentivizes and has a legal framework that encourages higher education institutions to have an inclusive student admission policy, so that the composition of student body reflects diversity of society.